neurospin/pydcmio/README.rst

 ========================

-[dcmio] A Python project that provides a wrapping over the 'dcm2nii' command, common tools to read and anonymize DICOM files, and transcoding features.
+[pydcmio] A Python project that provides a wrapping over the 'dcm2nii' command, common tools to read and anonymize DICOM files, and transcoding features.
 Visit also the `API documentation <http://neurospin.github.io/pydcmio>`_.